Dkothand/CS50-2018/README.md

 My goal is to practice git at the command line by adding, updating, and organizing my problem sets and project.

+Eventually will serve as a table of contents for the respository

 -- Under Construction